 For physician practices, the change to the new ICD-10 code set has proven to be one of the most complex and expensive undertakings in many years.

-There are numerous steps medical practice professionals must take in order to ensure that their organization is prepared to submit claims using ICD-10 codes.
-External partners must also be ready in advance of the compliance date and many of these are running significantly behind schedule.
+There are numerous steps medical practice professionals must taken in order to ensure that their organization was prepared to submit claims using ICD-10 codes.
+External partners must also have been ready in advance of the compliance date and many of these ran significantly behind schedule.

 - Training clinical and administrative